-These are not the original curtains, but they are an exact match as well.
-I love the old school "N" up there.
+This is not the original curtain, but this is an exact match of how it was as well.
+I love the old school end, up there.
 There's going to be a new addition.
 If you've been in the Senate Chambers and there's that Lincoln piece of art that is there, there is going to be a matching one that is put here and I think that will be the finishing touch for this room.

 I appreciate you all having patience with me.
 I really wanted you all to have a sense of what's happened in this room.
-As I said, as the years go on, there's going to be a lot more important things that happen in this room, just like there were through the turn of the century and through the history of this State.
+As I said, as the years go on, there's going to be a lot more important things that happen in this room, just like they were through the turn of the century and through the history of this State.
 Again, I appreciate your indulgence and again, my personal thanks.
 This has been something that everyone has been working on since last summer.
-Today is the first official meeting.
+Today is the first meeting, the first official meeting.
 I'm sorry that the Attorney General and the Secretary of State couldn't be here for this as well, but I know there will be a lot more opportunities in the future.